 Addressing social determinants of health to help improve employee health outcomes

-“Employer groups are starting to see how social determinants of health (SDOH) can impact the health of their employees,” says Dr. Charmaine M. Heard, Vice President of Health Care Strategies at UnitedHealthcare.
-“They’re now looking for solutions to better help their employees who may be facing issues with SDOH."
+“Employer groups are starting to see how social determinants of health (SDOH) can impact the health of their employees,” says Dr. Charmaine M. Heard, vice president of health care strategies for UnitedHealthcare Employer & Individual.
+“They’re now looking for solutions to better help their employees who may be facing issues with SDOH.”

 SDOH are the conditions in a person’s environment including where they live, learn, work, play, worship and age.
 Characteristics like one’s neighborhood, educational opportunities and income level can all influence life expectancy and the potential to develop chronic diseases, according to the U.S. Department of Health and Human Services.